virejdasani/HelperCode/README.md

         }, 5*1000); // wait for 5 seconds
 ```

 <div id="python" align="center">
         <h2>Python</h2>
 </div>

 - ### Make `.exe` Of Python Code
--Run this terminal command in the directory of the `main.py` file:
+- Run this terminal command in the directory of the `main.py` file:

 ```
 $ pyinstaller --onefile -w main.py